-Source: Adapted by the authors from the Addis Ababa Planning Commission, May 2018.
+Source: Adapted by authors from Addis Ababa Planning Commission, May 2018.

-The project's key components were on-site relocation, densification, and land readjustment.
-All of the development costs of these components were meant to be recovered through land leasing, the sale of residential apartments and commercial buildings, and property taxes.
+On-site relocation, densification and land readjustment were key components of the project, and all of the development costs of these components were meant to be recovered through land leasing, the sale of residential apartments and commercial buildings, and property taxes.
 Land readjustment and densification in particular were introduced to regularize city blocks and road networks to make it easier to lay out infrastructure and to pool land, the sale of which was meant to recover the cost of public investments in the area.
-The initial plan proposed to sell 22 hectares of land (out of 89 hectares) with the assumption that 1 m of land, zoned for commercial use, would be sold at ETB 2,500, generating about ETB 560 million for the city (Kumera and Sitotaw 2005).
+The initial plan proposed to sell 22 hectares of land (out of 89 hectares) with the assumption that 1 m2 of land, zoned for commercial use, would be sold at ETB 2,500, generating about ETB 560 million for the city (Kumera and Sitotaw 2005).

+4.2.3.
 Equity Dimension of the Lideta Project